 How long is the walk to Hells Gate?

-This particular walk from the Noosa National Park Car Park to Hells Gate and back was 6 kilometres return in distacne and took us an hour and 15 minutes of total walking time, which included time to stop for photos, while walking at a fairly quick pace, but not running at any point.
+This particular walk goes from the Noosa National Park Car Park to Hells Gate and back and is 6 kilometres return.
+It took us an hour and 15 minutes of total walking time, which included time to stop for photos, while walking at a fairly quick pace, but not running at any point.

 Where does the coastal walk in Noosa start?

 The Noosa coastal walk starts from the Noosa National Park Car Park, which can get very busy and is often hard to find a park.
 We usually try to go first thing in the morning to better our chances of getting a park.
 Alternatively, if you want a longer training route, try parking at the Lion Heads Car Park at the end of Hastings Street and walk along Park Road until you reach the Noosa National Park Car Park.
 There is a beautiful boardwalk that winds along the coast on Park Road, so this would certainly be an excellent addition to your training if you’re looking for something longer and more challenging.

 At the Noosa National Park Car Park, there are toilet facilities as well as a bunch of informative signs educating visitors about the area and some of the native flora and fauna.
 Follow the signs and pathway that will direct you to Boiling Pot Lookout.
 This will be your first scenic stop to enjoy the views of the turquoise water and vast landscape.
 The Boiling Pot lookout apparently derived its name from the granite beneath the lookout, as when the waves meet the rock, the hollow froths up like a boiling pot!